It’s one of the most infamous witch trials in history which saw Paisley as the last town in western Europe to conduct a mass execution in 1697.

 Christian Shaw suffered fits, similar to demonic possession, and accused several people of bewitching her.
 Witchcraft was against the law in Scotland and seven people were tried as witches and executed at Gallow Green.

-But as Paisley gears up to stage its annual Halloween Festival, inspired by Renfrewshire’s dark witch history, retired academic Hugh McLachlan says history has treated Christian Shaw unfairly.
+In the run up to the 2018 edition of Paisley’s annual Halloween Festival, we spoke to retired academic Hugh McLachlan, who says history has treated Christian Shaw unfairly.

 Hugh, who researched the 1697 trials extensively and is editor of ‘The Kirk, Satan and Salem: A History of the Witches of Renfrewshire’, says that far from being a malicious accuser, she was unfairly maligned.